 - Patrons are no longer required to show proof of COVID-19 vaccination or negative test to be allowed entrance to the building, but vaccination is recommended.

-- If a patron thinks that they may have been exposed to someone with COVID-19 and/or exhibiting symptoms when they have tickets for a production, MTS asks that they refrain from attending and the Box Office will exchange the patron’s tickets to another performance.
+- If a patron thinks that they may have been exposed to someone with COVID-19 and/or exhibiting symptoms when they have tickets for a production, MTS asks that they refrain from attending and the Box Office may exchange the patron’s tickets to another performance if availability allows.

 - This includes actors, crew, production team, band/orchestra members, board members, etc. Testing is not required unless there is a known exposure and/or the individual is experiencing symptoms.